 Smoking is the leading preventable cause of death in the United States; the American Lung Association estimates that it’s responsible for one in five deaths each year.
 Older adults are reported to be less likely to have tried to quit, possibly because many believe that smoking does not harm their health.
 The fact is that smoking does harm your health — and that quitting smoking has proven health benefits, even for older people.
 Smoking raises your risk for lung disease and cancer, and, because it narrows your blood vessels, it also increases your chances of developing heart disease or having a stroke.
 When you stop smoking, your circulation improves immediately, and your lungs begin to repair damage from the tar and toxic substances contained in cigarette smoke.
 One year after quitting, the added risk of heart disease that comes with smoking is reduced by one half, and over time, the risk of stroke, lung disease, and cancer also decrease.

 If you currently smoke and are ready to stop, talk to your doctor.
 You and he can discuss ways to quit successfully.
 Quit-smoking programs through organizations such as the American Lung Association or the American Heart Association may be available in your community.
-You can find the phone numbers of your local chapters of these organizations in the phone book.
+You can find the phone numbers of your local chapters of these organizations in the phone book or online.

 Older people often experience vision problems such as cataracts (cloudy or hazy spots on the lens of the eye), macular degeneration (the breakdown of the part of the retina that gives us sharp, central vision), and glaucoma (a condition in which pressure builds up in the eye and damages the optic nerve).
 These conditions can lead to impaired vision or vision loss, which can interfere with your quality of life and increase your risk of falls and fractures.
 Having diabetes can affect your eyes as well.
 It doubles your risk for glaucoma, and it can cause a condition called retinopathy, in which damage to the retina causes vision loss.